Bengissimo/roger-skyline-1/README.md

 	echo "change detected in crontab, root will be notified" | mail -s "crontab modified" root fi
 ```
-Crontab schedule at midnight to check if the /etc/crontab changed like this:
+Crontab schedule at midnight to check if the /etc/crontab changed:
 ```
 sudo crontab -e
 add the following line